lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+###

+Where does the output of parse_input go?
+What does "returning" it mean?
+I want all my parsing to end by returning the room the player is currently in, with all the other stuff happening before that.
+(This seems much more sensible than trying to code it so that output is just "the last thing that gets printed before the player is prompted for a new action".)
+But how??

 ### July 17, 2017